ethereum-optimism/design-docs/protocol/strict-derivation.md

 auto-derivation would for gaps.
 However, this would need to be investigated more deeply.

-Note that the new strict ordering rules of the batch queue will always lead to an empty batch queue when the origin of the derivation pipeline progresses to the next L1 block (what about `undecided` though?).
+Note that the new strict ordering rules of the batch queue will always lead to an empty batch queue when the origin of the derivation pipeline progresses to the next L1 block.
+In order to guarantee this invariant fully, we might need to add an extra rule to the derivation pipeline to only progress to the next L1 block for derivation if all `undecided` batches have been decided upon by retrieving the previously temporarily missing L1 and L2 blocks.

 ## Batcher hardening